microsoftgraph/msgraph-training-dataconnect/Demos/01-setup/README.md

     1. Follow the prompts to enable multi-factor authentication on this user.

-## Configure Euclid consent request approver group
+## Configure Graph Data Connect consent request approver group

-In this step you will setup your Office 365 tenant to enable usage of Euclid.
+In this step you will setup your Office 365 tenant to enable usage of Graph Data Connect.

 1. Open a browser and navigate to your Microsoft 365 Admin Portal at [https://admin.microsoft.com](https://admin.microsoft.com)
 1. In the sidebar navigation, select **Groups**.